 Montana Nursing Programs and Degrees Guide

 The following guide contains important information on the nursing programs offered in the state of Montana.
-The undergraduate and graduate nursing programs in Montana and online allow students to focus their studies on a specific area of nursing, such as family nurse practitioner and health administration and informatics.
+The undergraduate and graduate nursing programs in Montana often allow students to focus their studies on a specific area of nursing, such as family nurse practitioner and health administration and informatics.
 Some students, however, require more flexibility than a traditional, on-campus nursing program affords.
-Online bachelor’s and master’s nursing programs are a viable, flexible alternative.
-Western Governors University, Kaplan University, and Walden University are among the online universities that allow students to earn an undergraduate or a graduate degree in nursing entirely online.
+Online bachelor’s and master’s nursing programs can be a flexible alternative to traditional on-campus study.

 - 6 colleges and universities offer a bachelor’s degree in nursing.

-- 1 colleges and universities offer a master’s or advanced degree in nursing.
+- 1 university offers a master’s or advanced degree in nursing.

-Continue below where you will find several profiles of the many undergraduate and graduate nursing programs offered in Montana and online.
+Continue below where you will find more information about undergraduate and graduate nursing programs offered in Montana and online.

 Montana State University’s Bozeman College of Nursing’s Bachelor of Science in Nursing (BSN) program prepares students to sit for the National Council Licensure Examination (NCLEX).
-The four-year, 120 credit program is the only generic BSN program available in the state.
-Students can complete upper division nursing courses at any of the university’s campuses in Billings, Bozeman, Great Falls, Kalispell, or Missoula.
+The four-year, 120 credit program allows students to complete upper-division nursing courses at any of the university’s campuses in Billings, Bozeman, Great Falls, Kalispell, or Missoula.
 The nursing curriculum includes such required courses as psychiatric nursing, acute and chronic illness, care management, and research in health care.
 Students are required to complete clinical rotations at local medical facilities.
 Scholarships may be available for eligible students.

 University of Montana